oomlout/oomlout_oomp_builder/navigation/electronic/ic/tqfp_32/mcu/atmega328/microchip/atmega328p_au/part/readme.md

-# Electronic Ic Tqfp 32 Mcu Atmega328 Microchip Atmega328P Au
+# Electronic IC Tqfp 32 MCU Atmega328 Microchip Atmega328P Au

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base